Why Employer Pension Contributions make sense for a Company Director

-Employer contributions are not limited to earnings, unlike personal contributions.
+Employer contributions are not limited to your salary.
 So in theory your employer contribution could be more than your salary, up to the annual allowance.
-The Annual Allowance is £40,000 for 2017/18.
+The Annual Allowance is £40,000 for the 2018/19 tax year ending 5th April 2019.

 In some circumstances it might be possible to use the carry forward unused allowance.
 This which would enable your employer to contribute more.

 Unlike salary, pension contributions are exempt from employer (13.8%) and employee (12%) National Insurance.
-And they are not classed as a taxable benefit.
+And they’re not classed as a taxable benefit.

 An employer pension contribution is normally treated as an allowable business expense.
 So it can be set against profits for corporation tax relief (20%).